Skip Navigation

 Upgrading with pg:copy

-The pg:copy method requires approximately 3 minutes of app downtime per GB of your current database, although this amount can vary substantially depending on your schema and database plan.
-You can estimate your required downtime by performing a dry run (perform the upgrade process on a new database without promoting it).
+method requires approximately 3 minutes of app downtime per GB of your current database, although this amount can vary substantially depending on your schema and database plan.
+You can estimate your required downtime by testing the upgrade (perform the upgrade process on a new database on a non-production application).

 For Essential-tier databases that use the scheduled backups feature, your schedules are lost after upgrading to production-tier plans.
 Set up your schedules again after the upgrade to avoid missing a backup.